asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 ## System Requirements

-* a 64-bit installation
+* 64-bit installation
-* kernel at 3.10 or newer
+* Kernel at 3.10 or newer
 * Ubuntu, Debian, Redhat or CentOS
 * 16 GB of RAM
 * 20 GB of available hard disk space